What to expect from an EP assessment

 Observation & Consultation

-For some children, an observation & consultation is sufficient to provide an understanding of the child's needs and next steps for parents/guardians and school staff.
+For some children, an observation & consultation is sufficient to provide an understanding of the child's needs and next steps for parents/carers and school staff.
 If following this work a full EP Assessment is requested or recommended then an additional fee will be agreed.

 Full EP Assessment